-Deadlines - All assignments are to be turned in at the beginning of the class period when they are due (as designated in the class schedule)
+Deadlines - All assignments are to be turned in/submitted as designated in the Class Schedule

 Exams

 As the syllabus indicates, the course is divided into four main sections (around the four main themes from Peck).
 Each of the Exams will cover only the material from the particular section and information just covered in the readings and class lecture/discussions - To be clear -- this means that the Exams - including the Final - will not be comprehensive.